Fatymaah/property_prediction/README.md

 ---
-Generated as part of the House Price Prediction Project by Fatma.
+Generated as part of the Property Price Prediction Project by Fatma.